leahwu/Go_graphs/ReportII.md

 Betweeness centrality and page rank ranking is statistically dependent.

-- When the mean degree of the nodes get higher, the overlapping percentage tends to be higher.
+- When the average degree of the nodes is away from zero, and when it gets higher, the overlapping percentage tends to be higher.

+  But when the average degree of nodes is very close to 0, most of the nodes's page rank and betweenness centrality is close to 0, which overlaps again.

   ​

-- When average degrees of nodes are bigger than, say around 2,